Science & Research

 What is FDA’s Plan for Nanotechnology Regulatory Science Research?

 The FDA Nanotechnology Regulatory Science Research Plan lays out a framework and implementation plan to provide coordinated leadership on regulatory science activities and issues related to FDA-regulated products that either contain nanomaterial or otherwise involve the application of nanotechnology.
 The goal of providing coordinated leadership of FDA’s regulatory science research helps to address key scientific gaps in knowledge, methods, or tools needed to make regulatory assessments of these products.
-For more information on current FDA regulatory guidance on nanotechnology, please see Draft Guidance: Considering Whether an FDA-Regulated Product Involves the Application of Nanotechnology.

 Why does FDA have a Nanotechnology Regulatory Science Research Program?